elesto-dao/elesto/docs/README.md

 ### Summary

-Elesto is a protocol designed to provide the building blocks for a secure and resilient identity framework based on self-sovereign identity.
+Elesto is a protocol designed to build a secure and resilient identity framework based on self-sovereign identity.

 Elesto was born from the research project [Cosmos Cash](https://github.com/allinbits/cosmos-cash): a regulatory compliant protocol that offers the same guarantees as traditional banking systems.
 Features that enable these guarantees are Know Your Customer (KYC), anti-money laundering (AML) tracking, Financial Action Task Force (FATF) travel rule, and identity management.